Hakone Travel Guide | Discover Hakone’s Attractions, Access, and Top Sightseeing Spots - GTN MAGAZINE

 Lake Ashi with Mt.
 Fuji in the background

-Lake Ashi (Ashinoko)
+Lake Ashi

 Owakudani

-Sengokuhara Pampas Grass Field
+Sengokuhara Pampas Grass Fields

 Outdoor sculpture in Hakone

-Hakone Open-Air Museum
+The Hakone Open-Air Museum

-Pola Museum of Art
+POLA Museum of Art

-Hakone Glass no Mori (Venetian Glass Museum)
+Hakone Glass no Mori Museum

 Hakone Shrine torii on Lake Ashi